ManApart/quest-command/notes.md

 - All commands have an execute(source, keyword, args).
 Default delegates to execute(keyword, args).
 Supported commands create their event using source instead of player.
 - Command parser is passed the Target that is issuing the command.
 99% of the time it’s the player, but could be a player controlled AI.

+Ai has two properties, Ai state and ai state time

+Make AI run not only during battle, but give it an on-tick listener where it can integrate game state and decide to do something.
+(And start with it allowing player controlled ai to make a choice)
+Only evaluate AI for current location

+Maybe all command parsing come from AI and if not in battle / command is not an on-tick command, just cycle next ai etc.

 ### Architecture